precice/precice.github.io/pages/docs/installation/installation-special-systems.md

 #### General Information

-Read first some information about the [MAC-Cluster](http://www.mac.tum.de/wiki/index.php/MAC_Cluster) and about [Running parallel jobs with SLURM](https://www.lrz.de/services/compute/linux-cluster/batch_parallel/).
+Read first some information about the MAC-Cluster (update: decommissioned) and about Running parallel jobs with SLURM (update: page unavailable).

 You may allocate an interactive shell like this: